 An article on the BBC this week highlighted an increasing number of families are checking whether their loved one had a prepaid funeral plan in place following their death.

 With over 1 million prepaid funeral plans in place and even more over 50 life insurance plans to help ease the financial burden, it's easy to say how this number will increase and with more suffering long term illness, such as dementia and cancer tracing them could be even more difficult

-The Funeral Planning Authority who regulate funeral plans in the UK told the BBC that they are getting more requests to trace plans and now have a "trace a funeral plan" service, just click here to go directly to this page.
+The Funeral Planning Authority told the BBC that they are getting more requests to trace plans and now have a "trace a funeral plan" service, just click here to go directly to this page.

-Our advice is firstly, to talk about end of life planning with your relatives or friends and tell them what type of funeral you want and whether you have a funeral plan in place, in addition to any other financial products.
+Talking about your end of life and later life plans with your relatives or friends can help them understand the type of funeral you want and whether you have a funeral plan in place, in addition to any other financial products.

 If it's too late then you should check their bank statements for as long a period as possible and go through their paperwork looking for funeral plan or life insurance details; usually there will be a certificate or official documents confirming.

 Should you subsequently find your loved ones funeral plan details at a later date, you can ask for a refund of the plan value less of course any cancellation fees, usually between £200 to £400.